What does the guaranteed wage guarantee?

 Groups for determining the guaranteed wage

 How much is the least you can earn?
-The more demanding your occupation, the higher your minimum guaranteed wage.
-The lowest level of guaranteed pay is for employees in the first group and is equal to the minimum wage.
+The more demanding your profession, the higher your minimum guaranteed wage.
+Employees in the first group have the lowest level of guaranteed pay and it is equal to the minimum wage.
 The highest paid employees are in group eight, who have a guaranteed minimum wage equal to twice the minimum wage.

-If you work as a civil servant (e.g. as a civil servant, doctor, teacher, etc.), you are paid a salary (not a wage) for the work you do and your guaranteed minimum wage is determined by your classification in one of 16 grades, which follow the eight job groups.
+If you work as a civil servant (e.g. as a civil servant, doctor, teacher, etc.), you are paid a salary (not a wage) for the work you do, and your guaranteed minimum wage is determined by your classification in one of 16 grades, which follow the division into eight job groups.

 Tip: Did you know that failure to pay guaranteed wages is one of the most common mistakes made by employers?
 Check your payroll and if your average wage for each quarter does not meet the minimum and guaranteed wage, you can claim back pay from your employer – up to three years in arrears.
 We can help you sort it out.
 We’ll defend your rights and get you what you’re entitled to.